 15. Create a catapult.
 Little Bins for Little Hands has an awesome tutorial, using craft sticks and other office supplies you’re sure to have around the house.
 Once it’s built, set up target practice plates before letting the marshmallows fly.

 16. Put on a show.
-When it comes to your sidekick, puppets never get old.
-And they’re so easy to make with an old sock, brown paper lunch bag (since you’ll have plenty on hand) or even familiar characters glued to craft sticks.
+Puppets never get old; they’re so easy to make with an old sock, brown paper lunch bag or even familiar characters glued to craft sticks.
 Whatever method you choose, spend time creating and playing with puppets when you’ve got an hour or more to spare.
 Be sure to stock the craft bin with all kinds of googly eyes, buttons, yarn and doo-dads to help bring the puppets to life.
-Then find an old sheet or use baby’s blanket draped over table to create a stage.
+Then find an old sheet or use baby’s blanket draped over the table to create a stage.
 Bravo!

 17. Blind them with simple science experiments.
-We’ve got enough to get you through a week and then some—17 in all.
-Try these simple experiments with your little learner to keep the good times rolling… or boiling… or bubbling over.
+We’ve got enough to get you through a week and then some—41 in all.
+Try these simple experiments with your little learner to keep the good times rolling… or boiling … or bubbling over.